-From Blood Simple to Fargo to The Big Lebowski: Films that celebrate the legendary Coen brothers- Entertainment News, Firstpost
+From Blood Simple to Fargo to The Big Lebowski: A look at the most memorable films from the Coen brothers- Entertainment News, Firstpost

 Set in the Greenwich Village folk scene in the early 60s, Inside Llewyn Davis is a sombre and achingly beautiful film of a proud but down-on-his-luck musician (Oscar Isaac) trying to relaunch his career as a solo act after his musical partner's suicide.
 Unfortunately, Davis is a bit of a self-pitying, egotistical asshole.
 He couch surfs his way around the Village in the homes of well-meaning friends whom he constantly alienates — including fellow folk singer Jean (Carey Mulligan), who is pregnant with his child and wants money for an abortion.

 As the days grow darker and colder, he tries his damnedest not to sell out despite seemingly insurmountable obstacles.
-The Coen brothers' unflinching and unsentimental portrait of an artist in the New York folk scene (before the arrival of Bob Dylan of course) earned them the Grand Prix at the 2013 Cannes Film Festival and two Oscar nominations.
+This unflinching and unsentimental portrait of an artist in the New York folk scene (before the arrival of Bob Dylan of course) earned the Coen brothers the Grand Prix at the 2013 Cannes Film Festival and two Oscar nominations.